Kevin Morgan of New York

 Cross-training refers to combining various forms of exercise to improve overall fitness and performance.
 For marathoners and Ironman competitors, it means integrating activities other than running—such as swimming, cycling, and strength training—into their training schedules.
 Kevin Morgan of New York explains that the primary benefits of cross-training include reducing the risk of injury, improving overall fitness, boosting recovery, and enhancing motivation.

-• Improved Mental Stamina: Cross-training can also refresh the mind.
+- Improved Mental Stamina: Pittsford NY native Kevin Morgan says cross-training can also refresh the mind.
 The monotony of long-distance running might lead to mental fatigue, which can be just as debilitating as physical tiredness.
 Incorporating different forms of exercise can keep the training schedule interesting and mentally stimulating, which is crucial for maintaining long-term training programs.

 How to Incorporate Cross-Training